jgoilenberg/jgoilenberg.github.com/_posts/guide/apendix/2012-05-11-guide-appendix.markdown

 As you can see, you get the “path_from_root” and "children_categories" attributes, use these attributes to browse the categories tree to find the specific category for your item.

-For more information about Categories API specific attributes see this tutorial: Categories API

 ##Currency API

 You can get the default currency_id for each MELI operation, using the Sites API.